Zion Planning Guide

 Calendar of Events

-Park rangers share their knowledge with free talks throughout the year.
-Look at our calendar to see when and where you can join a program during your visit.
+Park rangers share their knowledge through free, interactive programs.
+Check our calendar to see when and where you can participate in programs during your visit.

-Some programs require you to sign-up at a visitor center ahead of time, so be sure to read the details before you plan to attend.
+Some programs require advance registration at a visitor center ahead of time, so be sure to read the details of each event before you attend.

 Park footer